 Pupil Premium Strategy

 In 2011/12 the Government launched its Pupil Premium Initiative.
-This money is allocated to schools based initially on the number of pupils in the school who are eligible for Free School Meals (FSM), Service Pupils and Looked After Children (LAC), and over the years now includes those pupils who have been adopted from care.
-For 2021-2022 the amounts are as follows per pupil: FSM – £1345, Service Pupils – £310, AFC and LAC – £2345.
+This money is allocated to schools based initially on the number of pupils in the school who are eligible for Free School Meals (FSM) or who have been eligible in the past five years, Service Pupils, and Looked After Children (LAC), and over the years now includes those pupils who have been adopted from care.
+For 2024-2025 the amounts are as follows per pupil: FSM – £1455, Service Pupils – £335, AFC and LAC – £2530.

 Schools have the freedom to spend the Pupil Premium, which is additional to the underlying school budget, in a way they believe will best support the raising of attainment and help overcome barriers to learning for the most vulnerable pupils.
 If you would like to know more or understand it further, please see the overview produced by the Department of Education: Gov.UK Pupil Premium.

 All of our pupils in receipt of Free School Meals do not have to contribute to our school visits and Enrichment Passport opportunities.
-They receive a termly voucher worth £50 per child to cover accessing extra-curricular clubs and activities.
+They are also eligible for a termly voucher to cover accessing extra-curricular clubs and activities.
 Our Pupil Premium Champion, Beth Charters, monitors all of our disadvantaged pupils in terms of how well they access additional academic tutoring, SEMH support and extra-curricular provision.
 Children and families are targetted to take up the provision we have on offer.

 When governors, senior leaders and subject coordinators undertake school improvement monitoring activities, disadvantaged pupils are always chosen and prioritised for pupil voice.
 This ensures that we keep their learning experience and journey central to how we are performing as a school.